 Traveling to South Korea will never be complete without tasting their Korean street food.
 What makes Korean street food so good is that they are incredibly delicious and can be easily found everywhere, like subway stations and street stalls.
 Eating Korean street food will not just satisfy your cravings, but you can also experience the authentic Korean culture because you’ll be actually eating as the locals do.

-So today, take a break from the fancy Korean cuisine and enjoy these best Korean street food.
+So today, take a break from the fancy Korean cuisine and enjoy the best Korean street food.

 There’s a lot of appetizing and inexpensive Korean street food in Seoul, the capital city of South Korea.
 If you’re looking for a wonderful Korean street food experience, you can visit the following places: